 09 of 10

-The majority of the whiskey distilled at the Glen Moray distillery is used in blended scotch today.
+The majority of the whiskey from the Glen Moray distillery is used in blended scotch.
 However, you can find some fantastic bottles of their single malts.
 The Elgin Classic is their introductory-level label and this honeyed dram is definitely an easy drinker at a great price.

 For more experimental offerings, look for a special cask-finished bottle of Glen Moray.
 These are finished off in port, sherry, and other previously used casks.
 If you're seeking a peatier Speyside, try Glen Moray Peated for the best of both worlds.